-- Grande Dame: Comes across as one.
+- Grande Dame: She comes across as one.

 - Outliving One's Offspring: Her son Adrian is killed early in the story.

-- Rich Bitch: Implied to be one.
+- Rich Bitch: She's implied to be one.
 She forced her son to marry a woman of her choosing rather than the woman he actually loved.
 Whilst paying her respects to her future granddaughter-in-law after her sister is killed, she condescendingly comments that Valerie has always been "the pretty one", whilst her sister's body is laid out nearby.
 She also seems to blame Valerie and her family for her son's death, glaring at them after his body is returned.

 One of Valerie's best friends.

 - Bitch in Sheep's Clothing: When Valerie is chained up to be left as bait for the Wolf, she takes the time to tell Valerie how she always thought she was "too pretty" and "too perfect" and that she believes she deserves everything she gets.

 - Blonde, Brunette, Redhead: Out of the three friends, she's the brunette.

 - Girl-on-Girl Is Hot: She dances seductively with Valerie to make Peter jealous.